 - Any Item in Certain States.
 You can’t use online price matching at all in any Walmart store in Alaska, Hawaii, or Puerto Rico.
 Prices in these areas are higher overall, so stores there won’t match the lower prices offered in the rest of the country.

-However, Target’s Price-Match Guarantee does Walmart one better: It doesn’t just match prices from other chains’ websites – it also matches prices listed in print ads for their local stores.
+Better still, Target’s Price-Match Guarantee doesn’t just cover other chains’ websites — it also includes prices listed in print ads for their local stores.
 “Local,” in this case, means any store within 25 miles of the Target where you’re shopping.

 How the Policy Works